 Managing Anxiety Disorders with Ayurveda

 One of the most striking features of Ayurvedic medicine is that it actually uses natural ingredients, including food and herbs as medicine.
 This makes Ayurvedic medicine a much safer alternative to pharmaceutical drugs that are known to pose a risk of side effects when used for prolonged periods, including drug dependence.
 Ayurvedic medicine for anxiety management includes the use of fresh herbs, herbal supplements, and polyherbal formulations.
 Ayurvedic herbs that are used to treat anxiety exhibit adaptogenic properties, which means that they help your body cope with stress.

-A review of several studies found that yoga could be one of the most promising options for the non-pharmacologic management of anxiety, with most trials showing a significant reduction in stress and anxiety with a disciplined yoga regimen (4).
-Yoga is thought to be so effective at modulating the stress response system as it decreases physiological arousal, lowering heart rate, reducing blood pressure, and easing breathing.
-Moreover, traditional yoga includes the practice of pranayamas and meditation, both of which have proven stress-reduction benefits (5).
+A review of several studies found that Yoga could be one of the most promising options for the non-pharmacologic management of anxiety, with most trials showing a significant reduction in stress and anxiety with a disciplined Yoga regimen.
+Yoga is thought to be so effective at modulating the stress response system as it decreases physiological arousal, lowering heart rate, reducing blood pressure, and eases breathing.
+Moreover, traditional Yoga includes the practice of Pranayamas and meditation, both of which have proven stress-reduction benefits.
 Pranayamas or breathing exercises and meditation are even recommended in conventional treatment programs for anxiety disorders.

 Ultimately, if all of these Ayurvedic practices are adopted sincerely and consistently, Ayurveda can be extremely effective as a natural approach to anxiety management, making it a viable first line of treatment.